Moduli of K3 families over $\mathbb{P}^1$ and complex-hyperk\"ahler metrics induced by deformed twistor cycles

 By functoriality, the period map and the second level period map of $\cT_U$ are the projection $\rest{\cC}U\stackrel{\pr2}{\to}\Omega$ and the inclusion $U\subset C_1(\Omega)$, respectively.
 The name for $\cT_U$ introduced in \Cref{defT} stems from the following universal property.

 \begin{theo}[Universal property of the extended family] If $(\cF_B,\mu)$ is a deformation of a marked K3 twistor family such that $\Per(B)\subset U$ holds for the associated second level period map $\Per$, then $(\cF_B,\mu)\isom\Per^*\cT_U$ for the family $\cT_U$ introduced in \Cref{defT}.
-In particular, the functor of small deformations of marked K3 twistor families is represented by the family $\cT_U$. \end{theo} \begin{proof} By assumption and \Cref{twistorisomorphism}, $(\cF_B,\mu)$ and $\cT_U$ have at least one isomorphic fiber.
+In particular, the functor of small deformations of marked K3 twistor families is represented by the family $\cT_U$. \end{theo}

+\begin{proof} By assumption and \Cref{twistorisomorphism} below, $(\cF_B,\mu)$ and $\cT_U$ have at least one isomorphic fiber.
 Hence, $(\cF_B,\mu)\isom\Per^*\cT_U$ by \Cref{global pullback}.
 For a small deformation of a marked K3 twistor family we can apply this observation up to shrinking the base.
-The uniqueness of the pullback map follows from the functoriality of the second level period map, see \Cref{functoriality2}, because the second level period map of $\cT_U$ is injective. \end{proof} As $\cT_s$ is a twistor family for every $s\in\Twr$, we obtain the following immediate consequence of \Cref{univfamily}. \begin{coro} Let $(\cF_B,\mu)$ be a marked embedded second level family of K3 surfaces with second level period map $\Per$.
-If the fiber $\cF_0$ over a point $0\in B$ is a twistor family, then, up to shrinking $B$ around $0$, for every $b\in B$ with $[\Per(b)]\in\Twr$ the fiber $\cF_b$ is also a twistor family. \end{coro}
+The uniqueness of the pullback map follows from the functoriality of the second level period map, see \Cref{functoriality2}, because the second level period map of $\cT_U$ is injective. \end{proof}